S&T wins pair on Friday, loses two Saturday.

 The Miners spotted McKendree a run in the first in game two, but answered back with three in the bottom half of the inning.
 Kyle Rich was hit by a pitch to start the inning and stole second, then moved to third on a ground out and scored on a hit by Lockett.

 Later in the inning after a walk to former Rolla High all-stater Will Morrison, Colin Coan hit a ball down the third base line that was fielded by Kline, but his throw to first was late and wild, allowing and Morrison to score to put S&T in front.

 The Bearcats got one of the runs back in the third, only to see the Miners tally one in the bottom of that inning when Coan hit into a fielder's choice to score Lockett.

 But an inning later, the Bearcats put a four-spot on the scoreboard to take the lead for good.
 Tony Kossina's one-out single put McKendree in the lead and the Bearcats added to it with single runs in the fifth and sixth.
 In the meantime, the Miners – who had runners on base in every inning - continued to have their opportunities doused as they grounded into double plays in three straight innings, twice in innings after getting a pair of walks to begin matters.

-Page 2 of 3 - S&T did get a run in the ninth on an RBI single by Morrison and got the tying run to the plate, but McKendree reliever Josh Tonozzi, in his fourth inning of work, got out of the jam to preserve the win and twinbill sweep for the Bearcats.
+S&T did get a run in the ninth on an RBI single by Morrison and got the tying run to the plate, but McKendree reliever Josh Tonozzi, in his fourth inning of work, got out of the jam to preserve the win and twinbill sweep for the Bearcats.

 The Miners got two hits apiece from Lockett and Morrison in the second game, but were outhit 9-7.
 John Auble, the S&T starter in the nightcap, was tagged with the loss on the mound.